mongoq/Green-Tsetlin-Machine/README.md

 https://github.com/ooki/green_tsetlin

 A Google Colab (Pro) notebook (.ipynb file) can be used to train and classify 28x28 pixel binary images.

-A C-program can be used to perform inferences of 28x28 pixel binary images.
+A standalone C-program (.c file) can be used to classify 28x28 pixel binary images.

 A small Python script "Pixel Painter" can be used to draw the digits 0-9 and save the resulting 28x28 pixel image either as a .pkl or .h file.